deanmtownsley/Flash-X-snia-stage/README.md

 ![Sedov](https://github.com/Flash-X/Flash-X/workflows/Sedov/badge.svg)

 These workflows are located in `.github/workflows` and are not part of default testing framework.
 Please to refer `.github/workflows/README.md` and `container/README.md` for details on containerization with **Flash-X**

-## Libraries

-The code of the PARAMESH library for Flash-X is provided as a git submodule by a separate code repository named PARAMESH-for-Flash-X.  After successful initialization of the submodule
---- see further below ---
-the code will appear as a subtree under `Grid/GridMain/AMR` in the `PM4_package` directory.
-The Flash-X `setup` and build mechanisms will take care of compiling this code (if needed for a simulation configuration); PARAMESH code is not organized or built as a separate library.

-Some applications and tests use external libraries that are expected to be already installed on the system where Flash-X is being built and run.
-The directory locations of such library installations should be made know to the Flash-X build system by a site-specific (or, as a fallback, OS-specific) Makefile.h file.
-See the subdirectories under sites/ .

-This applies in particular to the AMReX library.
-Separate library instances for 1D, 2D, and 3D should be installed, and the appropriate locations mentioned in Makefile.h .

-On the other hand, some applications and tests use INTERNAL libraries.
-Such libraries are built, as part of the Flash-X setup process, from source code that is located in subdirectories under lib/ .
-There are two cases for such libraries:

-1. **Library source code is included as part of the Flash-X git respository.**

-   An example is the sqrt3 library, whose source code is included in lib/sqrt/ .

-2. **Library source code must be retrieved from a separate repository.**

-   Examples are the THORNADO and WEAKLIB libraries.
-   Follow the instructions on submodules to automatically put the source code for these two in the right places in subdirectories under lib/.

-## Git with Submodules

-To prepare for building simulations that use libraries whose code must be retrieved from a separate git repository, the following modified `git` commands can be used:

-- `git pull --recurse-submodules=yes` (in place of the usual `git pull`)
-- `git submodule update --init` (additionally, after `git pull`)
-- `git submodule update --init source/Grid/GridMain/AMR/Paramesh4/PM4_package`
-  (variant of the previous item, in case you want to only get the Paramesh package submodule)

 ## Tests
 The source code for flashtest and a full set of tests are available from the